 GMF 2020: Sustainability and Mental Health

 This year’s festival focused on mental health and its impact on communities around the world.
-The United Nations Sustainable Development Goal #3 (Good Health and Well Being) aims to stop the spread of disease, to give communities access to health services, and to increase overall health for all communities; in 2015 Mental Health was also added to the SDGs.
+The United Nations Sustainable Development Goal #3 (Good Health and Well Being) aims to stop the spread of disease, give communities access to health services, and increase overall health for all communities; in 2015, Mental Health was also added to the SDGs.
 According to the World Health Organization, “[W]orld leaders are recognizing the promotion of mental health and well-being, and the prevention and treatment of substance abuse, as health priorities within the global development agenda.”

 Screenings and Events:

 “Sustainability in Mental Health” Short Film Series, Fall 2019

 A film series hosted by graduate student, Shaidah Herron, as an introduction to the GMF 2020.
 This film series introduced global social topics such as “Groundwork Community Organizations”, “Autism & Innovation”, and “The Criminalization of Mental Illness” with an emphasis on how students can practically apply their own areas of studies and expertise to address global social issues through business development, active engagement, computer science, and innovation.